PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

     ![task1_route3](../assets/Task1Route3.jpg)

-The default route is `route1`, but you can select the second and third route option (`route2` and `route3`) by passing the argument in the roslaunch command as follows:
+The default route is `route1`, but you can select the second and third route option (`route2` and `route3`) by passing the argument in the `ros2 launch` command as follows:

 ```sh
 ## route2